-However, there are strategies to mitigate stress before it starts, and for when you're already in the thick of it.
-Use the following checklist to help identify or remind yourself of the strategies you already know have worked for you or that you would like to start implementing to help you cope with stress and urges.
+However, there are strategies to mitigate stress before it starts and for when you're already in the thick of it.
+Use the following checklist to help you identify or remind yourself of the strategies you already know have worked for you, or that you would like to start implementing to help you cope with stress and urges.
 You might also identify some additional tools you use or would like to try.

-When stress is interfering with your life, it can be difficult to remember that you do have some good options.
+When stress interferes with your life, it can be difficult to remember that you have some good options.
 Check the appropriate box to remind you which strategies you are already using or would like to try to help you cope more effectively.

-Strategy l already use this strategy l will try this strategy Learn what my triggers are and develop a Plan of Action.
-(Tool 3) Embrace a holistic approach to my health and wellbeing.
+STRATEGY l already use this strategy l will try this strategy Embrace a holistic approach to my health and wellbeing.
 (Tool 1).
 Adopt healthy eating habits.
 Start with a nutritious breakfast.
-A healthy diet can help boost our mood.
+A healthy diet can help boost my mood.
 Establish a healthy sleep regime.
+Engage in daily exercise and keep moving.